 The Temperament of a Goldendoodle

-It is very easy to recommend the Goldendoodle as a perfect family dog, but you do need space and a willingness to take long walks and make sure your dog gets plenty of exercise.
+It is very easy to recommend as a perfect family dog, but you do need space and a willingness to take long walks and make sure your dog gets plenty of exercise.
 The Goldendoodle, by its breeding, is a very friendly and easy-going dog – although a large one in need of regular exercise – so will make an ideal choice.

 Of course, the temperament of an individual dog cannot be guaranteed.
 The simple fact remains, however, that in general the Golden Retriever and Poodle – the parent breeds – are good-natured and non-aggressive breeds that produce offspring with very amiable temperament.

-There are many good reasons why the Goldendoodle has become not only one of the most popular cross breeds, but also one of the most popular dogs of all.
+There are many good reasons why it has become not only one of the most popular cross breeds, but also one of the most popular dogs of all.
 This is an intelligent dog that, if well-trained and treated, will reward the owner with many years of genuinely pleasurable companionship.
 It is a dog that will quickly form an unbreakable bond with the owner, too, so be prepared to have a Goldendoodle follow you wherever you go!

-The Goldendoodle makes an excellent family dog for many reasons: it is a playful animal that will be great with children – and even protective in some cases – and one that can be easily trained to get on with other pets, including dogs and cats.
+This makes an excellent family dog for many reasons: it is a playful animal that will be great with children – and even protective in some cases – and one that can be easily trained to get on with other pets, including dogs and cats.
 There is an element of loyalty in these dogs that goes far and beyond that you may find in some other breeds, so you need to be prepared to accept your new puppy as one of the family.

-One possible downside of owning a Goldendoodle is its size; this is by no means a small dog – think Labrador size or bigger – and may not be suitable for a very small home.
+One possible downside of owning one is its size; this is by no means a small dog – think Labrador size or bigger – and may not be suitable for a very small home.
 If you have the time to spend a couple of hours a day with your dog, however, the rewards will be beyond enjoyable.
 Bear in mind that these are very playful dogs, and require a great deal of mental exercise as well as physical, so you need to be prepared to play with your dog and keep it occupied for long periods.

-As with all dogs, leaving a Goldendoodle at home alone for long periods is not a good idea, so if you are out at work all day and leave an empty house, this is not the dog for you.
+As with all dogs, leaving one at home alone for long periods is not a good idea, so if you are out at work all day and leave an empty house, this is not the dog for you.
 If there is someone in for most of the day, the dog will be more than happy.
 A Goldendoodle left on its own will bark for attention, although they are not by nature noisy dogs, so you need to be able to give it the company it needs and deserves.

 Living with a Goldendoodle